iterative/dvc.org/content/docs/command-reference/get.md

 - `--rev <commit>` - commit hash, branch or tag name, etc. (any [Git revision](https://git-scm.com/docs/revisions)) of the repository to download the file or directory from.
-The latest commit in `master` (tip of the default branch) is used by default when this option is not specified.
+The latest commit (in the default branch) is used by default when this option is not specified.

 - `-j <number>`, `--jobs <number>` - parallelism level for DVC to download data from the remote.
 The default value is `4 * cpu_count()`.
 Using more jobs may